Epidemiological evidence quartz and associated diseases

 Aims:

 The preceding projects, "Epidemiological evidence quartz, silicosis and lung cancer" (sub-projects I-III), quantified the dose-response relationship, i.e. the relationship between the lifetime risk of silicosis and lung cancer and the exposure to respirable quartz dust.
 The results of the studies indicate that the effects of quartz are dependent not only upon the exposure dose, but also upon the variability and begin of exposure.
 The present follow-on project was to quantify silicosis and lung cancer and further possible health effects of exposure to respirable quartz dust, such as the overall mortality and cardiovascular diseases.
+The results were made available to sub-committee III of the Committee on Hazardous Substances (AGS).

 Activities/Methods: